-Being able to effectively analyze your results is a critical skill for any business to be able to perform.
-These results could be from many different data sets which could be from a variety of different types.
-The quality of the analysis you perform on your results is a key factor when it comes to being able to make the correct decisions for your business which will then enable you to not only survive but also be successful within your particular technology field.
-This type of analysis can also be considered to be critical regarding the results you receive when you perform a patent search since having knowledge of both your own and your competitors' IP capabilities should be a key consideration when it comes to making many important business decisions.
+Being able to effectively analyze results is a critical skill for any business.
+The quality of analysis performed on the result set is a key factor when it comes to being able to make the correct decisions for your business which will then enable you to not only survive but also be successful within your particular technology field.
+This analysis can also be considered critical for the results you get when you perform a patent search, since having knowledge of both your own and your competitors' IP capabilities should be a key consideration when it comes to making many important business decisions.

-This graph will show the trend of patent applications that have been filed by your competitor or technology field of interest over time.
-This is important information to know since for example, it will let you know whether or not one of your competitors is becoming more and more active within a particular technology field of interest which will then allow you to react accordingly.
+This graph shows the trend of patent applications, this could be your competitor or about a field of interest over time.
+This information is important as it will let you know whether or not one of your competitors is becoming more active within a particular technology, which will then allow you to react accordingly.

-From here, by clicking on the option of "Trend Prediction" you are able to get a prediction of the true number of applications within the last two years for your search query which is important as the majority of patent applications take a couple of years before the final application is published.
-You can also select to see only the application within a particular time frame which for example, could be making the time frame smaller so the chart looks less cluttered.
+You also have an option for "Trend Prediction" , this gives a prediction of the true number of applications within the last two years for your search query.
+This is important as the majority of patent applications take a couple of years before the final application is published.
+You can also select to see only the application within a particular time frame by restricting the time frame so the chart looks less cluttered.

-This graph will show you the most common IPCs for your search results.
-This is very important to consider if you are searching for a particular competitor's portfolio since it will show you the technology fields they are focused on.
-From this, you will be able to make plans to either work against them in these particular fields or avoid them altogether.
+This graph shows the most common IPCs for your search results.
+If you are searching for a particular competitor's portfolio, this chart displays the technology fields that they are focused on.
+Thus, you can plan to either work against them in these particular fields or avoid them altogether.

-From here, you are able to select multiple IPCs to get a more holistic view of your competitor's portfolio and see some of the more abstract areas they are working in.
-You can also select the level of IPCs you want to view the IPCs from, which means you can have a more general view of the technology fields that they are working in.
+You can also select multiple IPCs to get a more holistic view of your competitor's portfolio and see some of the more abstract areas they are working in.
+Additionally, you can select the level of IPCs you want to view the IPCs from, which means you can have a more general view of the technology fields that they are working in.

 Top Current Assignees